rabadzhiyski/business_improvement/content/blog/customer-churn-spark.md

 binary classifier).
 In this case, the curve is the **ROC** (receiver operating curve --- the visual representation of the performance of the binary classifier.
-False Positive Rate vs True Positive Rate is plotted to get the visual understanding of the classifier\'s performance).
+False Positive Rate vs True Positive Rate is plotted to get the visual understanding of the classifier's performance).
 Both models were measured against AUC-ROC.

 ------------------------------------------------------------------------